frikyng/repo_for_repoChat/Documentation.md

 SPREADSHEET_NAME = create_spreadsheet(TOP_FOLDER, '.xlsx')
 ```

-> Note : If you update an existing spreadsheet, see `*update_spreadsheet()*` documentation
+> Note : If you update an existing spreadsheet, see `update_spreadsheet()` documentation

 <u>2.2.
 Complete the header info</u>

-You can (and should) fill it with header info, which can be done using fill_specific_spreadsheet_column(TOP_FOLDER, SPREADSHEET_NAME).
-This will go through every recording, load the hader, extrac some info and add it to the table
+You can (and should) fill it with header info, which can be done using `fill_specific_spreadsheet_column(TOP_FOLDER, SPREADSHEET_NAME)`.
+This will go through every recording, load the header, extract some info and add it to the table

  **3.**    **Identify good experiments.
 Delete the rest**

 <u>3.1.
 Manual curation</u>

 Using the pre-filled lab-book, you can identify experiments that can be deleted easily (e.g. short “test” recordings, funny dwell times or patch size).
 It is recommended to go manually through every folder.
-However you can detect specific condition automatically.
+However you can detect specific conditions automatically.
 For example:

 ```matlab
 data_folders = find_specific_condition(TOP_FOLDER, {'duration','<1', 'mode','Ribbon'})'